lm108109/lm108109/README.md

 💡 I’m all about finding the right solution, not just the quickest fix.

-🌱 On a never-ending quest through the world of computer science— sharpenig my skills, cracking codes, and leveling up every day.
+🌱 Quest: Never-ending sharpening of my skills, cracking codes, and leveling up every day.

 🤝 I’m always game for teaming up, sharing ideas, and and diving into adventures.